-2.13 Impairment of long-lived assets and intangible assets
+2.13 Impairment of long-lived assets

-The Group evaluates its long-lived assets and intangible assets with definite lives for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+The Group evaluates its long-lived assets including intangible assets with definite lives for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Impairment analysis is performed if events indicate that it is impaired.
 Possible indications of impairment may include events or changes in circumstances affecting business forecast and operations.
 When these events occur, the Group measures impairment by comparing the carrying amount of the assets to future undiscounted net cash flows expected to result from the use of the assets and their eventual disposition.
-If the carrying amount of the assets exceeds the undiscounted net cash flows, an analysis is performed to determine the fair value of the assets and the group recognizes impairment loss on the amount by which the carrying value exceeds the fair value of the asset.
-The Group makes significant assumptions to evaluate intangible assets for possible indications of impairment.
-Changes in these assumptions could have a significant impact on the intangible assets identified for further analysis.
-The determination of the fair value requires management to make significant assumptions related to business forecast, discount rate and remaining useful life to estimate the net present value of future cash flows.
+If the carrying amount of the assets exceeds the undiscounted net cash flows, an analysis is performed to determine the fair value of the assets using income approach based on the discounted cash flows and the group recognizes impairment loss on the amount by which the carrying value exceeds the fair value of the asset.